Franklin Regional Transit Authority

 The Franklin Regional Transit Authority (FRTA) is a regional transit authority which provides public transportation principally to Franklin County and the North Quabbin region, both in Massachusetts.
 The FRTA is based in the county seat of Greenfield, Massachusetts.
 It operates fixed-route bus service, on demand shuttles (microtransit) and paratransit service.

 With a district of 1121 sqmi, FRTA has the largest and most rural service area of the state's regional transit authorities.

 Service

 The FRTA operates fixed-route bus service, microtransit (branded as FRTA ACCESS and Demand Response), and paratransit.
 FRTA service operates weekdays only.
 Fares on fixed route buses and paratransit are free.
-As of August 2025, there are eight active fixed routes:
+As of August 2025, there are seven fixed routes: